 • Ability: Dash

-• Weakness: Target users who track your dash destination
+• Weakness: Target users who track your dash destination.
+After dashing, change direction immediately.

 Match your loadout to the map and mode, not just personal preference.
 Target dominates on Cargo where angles are everywhere.
 Thunder Dash rules on tight maps where enemies cluster.
 Forcefield is the 1v1 Duel king.
 And if you don’t know what to pick — pick Dash.
 It’s never the worst choice.